Source: Eco-terrorist Video:

 The trail changes to a narrow path as dark woods close in.
 The commandos move in silence, single file, climbing the slight grade toward the ridge.
 Their black clothing cloaks their stealthy tactical advance.
 The ridge before them blocks brilliant lights creating a hazy halo.
 The trail ends at the silhouette of a solid fence.

 The image flickers.
 Slinking figures become ethereal shapes, glowing in the infrared image.
 Approaching the barricade, Marty and Mary’s ghost images leave the path.
 They duck into the undergrowth bordering the trail and merge under cover of the shrubs and trees.
 Andreas walks the path to the barrier.
 After struggling, his backpack thuds near the fence.
 He draws the backpack’s zipper open and reaches inside the pocket.
 He groans with the effort of hefting out a metallic device and pushing it against the fence.
-The tool hangs in place from a set of slender legs making it resemble a spider.
+The tool hangs in place from a set of slender legs, making it resemble a spider.
 Leader presses a button and a quiet whir begins.
 The device uses an invisible beam to make a silent cut around a section of the fence under its legs.
 Andreas grabs an edge to remove the panel before it falls free.
 He removes the spider, legs fold, and he drops it to one side of the trail.
 The video recorder moves closer and peers through the hole.

 The camera switches to “normal light” mode and pans the scene through the cut.
 Dazzling construction lights flood the open-pit excavation’s extensive scar with daylight-level illumination.
 The other end of the pit is not visible through the haze, even under the same powerful lights.
-A precipitous incline drops from their location to the rocky floor of the crater.
+A precipitous incline drops from their location, to the rocky floor of the crater.

 The image zooms in on a gigantic pile of rock.
 Beside the rock pile, a monstrous digging machine sets idle.
 The pit lights cast shadows of the pile and digger to the bottom of the drop below.
 Greener Power emblems stand in prominent locations.
 The recorder takes a quick pan around the edge of the pit.
 Mounted on the fences at equal intervals, warning signs surround the rim.
 She stops panning and zooms tight on one displaying curt warnings.
 “Property of Greener Power Company.
 Trespassers executed on detection.
 Search: Right to Execute.”
 More of the mine becomes visible as the camera zooms out.

 She zooms in on another machine working in the mine.
 The machine is large, but at a quarter the size of the digging machine, it looks like a toy.
 The excavator, eight wheels churning against the pit’s floor, crawls away.
-Its massive blade drags black rock from the pile, pushing to another destination.
+Its massive blade drags black rocks from the pile, pushing to another destination.
 Switching to infrared mode, the excavator’s turbines, and exhaust stacks glow.
 The sound of it working is startling.
 The recorder pulls away from the hole as the others move to the fence to survey the pit.

 Andreas turns to the camera and hisses, “Recorder.”